DataDog/integrations-core/win32_event_log/README.md

 ### Installation

-The Windows Event Log check is included in the [Datadog Agent][1] package.
+The Windows Event Log integration is included in the [Datadog Agent][1] package.
 There is no additional installation required.

 ### Configuration